Skip to content

 AllowNullSearch

-By setting this to false, Gridify don't allow searching on null values using the null keyword for values.
+By setting this to false, Gridify won't allow searching for null values using the null keyword.

 • Type: bool